mrc-ide/packit/testDeviceFlow/README.md

 To run against local Packit: `npm run test-local`.

-To run against any Packit instance (you will be prompted for Packit base url): `npm run test`.
+To run against any Packit instance (you will be prompted for Packit API base url): `npm run test`.